Can People Educate Their Workplace About Stuttering?

 People who stutter often wonder what work would be like if everyone knew about their stuttering.
 Research and experience tell us that self-disclosure or "advertising" your stuttering can make huge differences for people who stutter.
 It can help you expand your comfort zone, increase your likelihood for speaking up, decrease your need to avoid stuttering, and more.
 But, have you ever considered opening up about your experience with stuttering on a larger scale?

 We're tremendously proud of Aziz Grine, who recently did just that.
 Aziz is a past AIS client and an employee at Societe Generale.
 In honor of International Stuttering Awareness Day, Aziz was interviewed for a Diversity Month Newsletter about his experience with stuttering.
-Aziz join's a growing group of people who have taken a stand to educate others about stuttering is a big way.
+Aziz joins a growing group of people who have taken a stand to educate others about stuttering in a big way.
 For more on this, check out George's four tips on self-disclosing workplace and 3 basic rules of self-advertising.